 Our full-time Missionary in Belize, Dr. Paul Whisnant, was born in the U.S., but has lived in Belize for 28 years, and is a dual citizen of the United States and Belize.
 He will work with you to design your groups trip to benefit your group and our Churches in Belize.
 We will handle all the in-Belize details from start-to-finish, making your trip planning easy.

 Belize is the only country in Central America where English is the official language, so it'll be easy for you to communicate directly with locals.

-Kids ministry, church planting, sports ministry, choir performance, evangelism, feeding needy children, construction and medical missions are available to you as Ministry options.
+Kids ministry, church planting, sports ministry, choir performance, evangelism, feeding needy children, construction, medical missions and dental missions are available to you as Ministry options.
 You can choose which ministries your team are best suited for prior to serving in Belize on your mission trip.